2013 GMC Terrain Performance

 - "While the engine's power is satisfying, so too is the transmission.
 The six-speed automatic seems tuned for drivability more than fuel economy - a refreshing change from many vehicles we test these days." -- Autoblog (Denali)

 Handling and Braking

 Critics are somewhat divided on the Terrain’s driving dynamics.
-Some say it handles with agility despite its hefty weight and others find it more truck-like with a rougher ride than other compact SUVs.
+Some say it handles with agility despite its hefty weight and others find it has a rougher, more truck-like ride than other compact SUVs.
 Still, most reviewers agree that the hydraulic power steering, standard with V6 models, gives little feedback.
 Electric power steering is standard with all four-cylinder models, but there is no reviewer opinion on the system.
-The Terrain has a wide turning radius, which means it is hard to maneuver on city streets and parking lots.
+The Terrain has a wide turning radius, which means it is hard to maneuver on city streets and in parking lots.
 Overall, test drivers think the Terrain will meet most drivers’ need for a comfortable and quiet ride.

 - "Terrain is far from sporty, even taking into account the Denali's revised suspension.
 This crossover exhibits moderate body lean in fast turns.
 Steering feel is unexceptional." -- Consumer Guide

 - "We drove V-6-powered AWD Terrain Denalis on challenging two-lane roads in northern Michigan and found that the more powerful engine and the upgraded suspension gave us a surprisingly nimble and responsive drive, especially considering the vehicle's 2-ton weight." -- Popular Mechanics (Denali)